azavea/raster-vision/docs/usage/basics.rst

     Tutorial: :doc:`tutorials/reading_labels`

 A :class:`~label_source.label_source.LabelSource` interprets the data read by raster or vector sources into a form suitable for machine learning.
-They can be queried for the labels that lie within a window and are used for creating training chips, as well as providing ground truth labels for evaluation against validation scenes.
+They can be queried for the labels that lie within a window and are used for creating training chips, as well as providing ground truth labels for evaluation against model predictions.
 There are different implementations available for :class:`chip classification <label_source.chip_classification_label_source.ChipClassificationLabelSource>`, :class:`semantic segmentation <label_source.semantic_segmentation_label_source.SemanticSegmentationLabelSource>`, and :class:`object detection <label_source.object_detection_label_source.ObjectDetectionLabelSource>`.

 .. seealso::